-AEP also maintains a broad-based severance plan that provides two weeks of base pay per year of service to all employees, including named executive officers, if their employment is terminated due to a consolidation, restructuring or downsizing, subject to the employee's agreement to waive claims against AEP.
-In addition, our severance benefits for all employees include outplacement services and access to health benefits at active employee rates for up to 18 months and then at Company-subsidized retiree rates thereafter until age 65 for employees who are at least age 50 with 10 years of service at the time their employment is terminated and who are not retirement-eligible under the terms of the general health plans (currently, available to employees who are at least age 55 with 10 years of service at termination).
+AEP also maintains a broad-based General Severance Plan that provides two weeks of base pay per year of service to all employees (capped at 52 weeks since June 2020), including named executive officers, if their employment is terminated due to a consolidation, restructuring or downsizing, subject to the employee's agreement to release claims against AEP.
+In addition, benefits under the General Severance Plan include outplacement services and access to health benefits at active employee rates for up to 12 months; and then, at Company-subsidized retiree rates thereafter until as late as age 65 for employees who were (i) last hired or rehired prior to January 1, 2014, (ii) at least age 50 with 10 years of service at the time their employment is terminated, and (iii) not retirement-eligible under the terms of the general health plans (currently, available to employees who were last hired or rehired prior to January 1, 2014 and are at least age 55 with 10 years of service at termination).

-Named executive officers remain eligible for an annual incentive award reflecting the portion of the year they worked, if they separate from service after March 31, due to their retirement (on or after age 55 with at least ten years of service) or severance as part of a voluntary or involuntary severance program.
+Named executive officers (and other employees) would have remained eligible for an annual incentive award for 2020, reflecting the portion of the year they worked, if they had separated from service after March 31, due to their retirement (on or after age 55 with at least ten years of service).
+For 2021 and after, named executive officers (and other employees) must work through June 30 before retiring to be eligible for such an annual incentive award.
+However, if any named executive officer or other employee separated or would separate from employment under circumstances that would result in benefits being offered under either the Executive Severance Plan or the broad-based General Severance Plan, they would not be eligible for an annual incentive award for the year of their separation.

 In the event of a participant's death, annual incentive compensation is paid to the participant's estate.

 A prorated portion of outstanding performance shares that are at least 6 months into their performance period vest if a participant retires, which is defined as an employment termination, other than for cause, after the executive reaches age 55 with ten years of service or if a participant is severed.
-A prorated portion of outstanding performance shares and all outstanding RSUs would also vest to a participant's heirs in the event of the participant's death.
+A prorated portion of outstanding performance shares and all outstanding RSUs would also vest to a participant's beneficiaries in the event of the participant's death.
 The pro-rated performance shares would not be payable until the end of the performance period and would remain subject to all of the performance objectives.